Akashi Castle

 Artifacts Tatsumi Yagura, Hitsujisaru Yagura

-Features gates, turrets, palace, water moats, stone walls, walls
+Features gates, turrets, water moats, stone walls, walls

 Visitor Information